 Ms. Kilduff attended the University of California Berkeley followed by McGeroge School of Law.
 She received her J.D and was admitted to practice in California in 1982.
-In addition to being the Managing Partner of Angelo, Kilday & Kilduff, Ms. Kilduff is also the proud grandmother of five.
+In addition to being the Managing Partner of Angelo, Kilday & Kilduff, Ms. Kilduff is also the proud grandmother of eight.

 Employment Litigation; Civil Rights Litigation; Public Entity Defense; Business Litigation; Torts.